-How can you judge your training program without training feedback?
-Probably ok, but not enough.
-As an L&D leader, you’ll want to think about the training’s effectiveness to see if it was worth your time and money.
-The first step is to collect training feedback in the right way to figure out to what extent your training is received and how it actually benefits workers in skill development, productivity, and retention.
+To effectively judge your training program, the first step is to collect training feedback in the right way to figure out to what extent your training is received and how it actually benefits workers in skill development, productivity, and retention.
 Because collecting training feedback for training is hard, let’s take a closer look at how we do it and make the best out of it!

 Is it difficult for your company to acquire employee feedback?
 Simply asking for honest input is unlikely to yield anything.
 What is the reason for this?
 Fear and futility are the two main reasons why employees don’t submit feedback to their bosses.

-• Their voices don’t matter: Employees believe that if they submit their honest input, nothing will change.
-They believe their voice or suggestion will be ignored or is ineffective.
+- Their voices don’t matter: Employees believe that if they submit their honest input, nothing will change.
+They believe their voice or suggestion will be ignored or ineffective.

 Preparation Checklist to Power your Digital Transformation